Srinivasa-Pradeep/GitHub-Guide/README.md

 # GitHub-Guide
-cheat codes or how to use it effectively?!
+cheat codes or how to use Git effectively?!

 ## 📖 Commands